NeuralSci/Petrushin-cluster-analysis/README.md

 The algorithm divides the network connectome into three clusters.
 Two of these clusters are not interconnected, which means that there are no edges between them unless a node has no inter-cluster successors.

 Algorithm is capable to handle directed unweighted graphs.
 The algorithm runs at time O(n2).
-The core function is `find_clusters` which finds the biggest independent cluster or the best clustering solution for the power optimization.
+The core function is `find_clusters` which finds the biggest independent clusters or the best clustering solution for the power optimization.

 INSTALLATION
 ============